Thornton Utz, Hamilton Collection Plates

 He Has a Sensitive Style with Sunny, Light Bathed Portraits

-Since 1960 Utz has attacked the problems of portraiture, sculpture and architecture with pure spontaneity, preserving his characteristic sensitive style with sunny, light bathed portraits, many of children, that glow with happy innocence.
+Since 1960 Utz has attacked the problems of portraiture, sculpture, and architecture with pure spontaneity, preserving his characteristic sensitive style with sunny, light-bathed portraits, many of children, that glow with a happy innocence.
 His one if his most loved plate collection endeavors is a series entitled "Carefree Days" devoted to small boys and magical moments in childhood.

 His Characteristic Sensitive Style to Produce a Winning Plate

-Utz Create a Shadowy, Dreamlike Background in "Butterfly Magic"
+Utz Created a Shadowy, Dreamlike Background in "Butterfly Magic"

 He Has Won the Praise of Thousands of Collectors